Todd Hunter (bishop): Church planting

-In 2009 at the urging of AMiA chair Chuck Murphy and in recognition of his role as an overseer of churches in the West, Hunter was consecrated as a bishop in AMiA.
+In 2009 at the urging of Anglican Mission in America (AMiA) chair Chuck Murphy and in recognition of his role as an overseer of churches in the West, Hunter was consecrated as a bishop in AMiA.
 Archbishop Emmanuel Kolini of Rwanda was the chief consecrator, and Rick Warren preached at the consecration service.

 Transition to ACNA

 In late 2011 Hunter was one of nine AMiA bishops to resign from the Rwandan House of Bishops after a controversy between Murphy and new Rwandan archbishop Onesphore Rwaje over AMiA oversight.
 In 2012, Hunter expressed regret over his actions, reporting "that he had asked for and had received forgiveness from...
 Rwaje for 'my part in actions, attitudes or communications that were hurtful to him or to my brother bishops in Rwanda.'"

+In July 2024, Hunter announced his intent to retire as diocesan bishop of C4SO by April 2026, triggering an election process for his successor.